Online Master of Science in Financial Management Degree

 Or choose any other graduate-level course selected from other Administrative Sciences offerings or Metropolitan College departments as well as from other Boston University schools and colleges, with an advisor’s approval.

-Associate Professor of Administrative Sciences
+Professor of Finance; Director, Finance Programs; Chair, Administrative Sciences

 PhD, Boston University; MBA, Vanderbilt University; MS, BS, University of Belgrade

-Associate Professor and Chair of Administrative Sciences
+Visiting Professor of the Practice, Administrative Sciences

 To learn more or to contact an enrollment advisor before you get started, request information using the button below and tell us a little about yourself.
 Someone will be in touch to answer any questions you may have about the program and detail the next steps in earning your degree.
 You can also start your application or register for a course at Metropolitan College.